-To make the start of the school year as easy as possible for you, the College provides a starter pack of necessary stationery items as listed below for you to order.
+To make the start of the school year as easy as possible for you, the College provides a starter pack of necessary stationery items for Year 7 as listed below for you to order.

-Please ORDER HERE by Wednesday 22 December 2021 to ensure delivery to the College in time for the start of school.
+Please ORDER HERE by Wednesday 22 December 2022 to ensure delivery to the College in time for the start of school.
 The packs will be distributed to students during their first days.